 Goal-Focused Counseling: The closest siblings to this approach are the Single Session / One-at-a-Time Therapies, and the campus program Let’s Talk.
-The single session stance assumes this may be the only/last time the therapist may ever work with the client, so all energy should be given to helping them with their stated goals and concerns.
-Let’s Talk is a culturally-informed consultation with a clinician designed for students who do not resonate with psychotherapy or the counseling center as a setting.
+The single session stance assumes this may be the only/last time the therapist may ever work with the client, so all energy should be given to helping them with their stated goals and concerns here-and-now.
+A key difference is that goal-focused counseling isn’t a theoretical orientation, and doesn’t ask providers to change the content of their practice.
+Instead, it’s just changing the mindset for providing the same psychotherapy each clinician uses.
+Additionally, Let’s Talk is a culturally-informed consultation with a clinician designed for students who do not resonate with psychotherapy or the counseling center as a setting.
 It focuses on brief but meaningful contact where immediate help is provided.

 - Parallel Assessment: Instead of doing an intake / large history gathering first, clinicians do what I call ‘parallel assessment’, which is where they gather the information they need as they go; in parallel with providing treatment.
 There is a skill that clinicians develop when practicing like this, and the key is to stay focused on what the client’s goals are for the session, and asking questions that inform that specific purpose.
 Most therapists that struggle with this ask things that they may be curious about personally, but likely don’t matter that much for the session or to the client.
 The exception to all of this is for doing assessments for safety, which should be done at the same level as always.